Extract Information Holder

 Hints and Pitfalls to Avoid

-Comparing the Target Solution sketch with Initial Position shows that the first resource now accesses fewer repositories to assemble the response message.
-This enables further architectural refactorings such as Split Application Kernel.
+Comparing the Target Solution Sketch from Figure 2 with the Initial Position Sketch shown in Figure 1 shows that the first resource now accesses fewer repositories to assemble the response message.
+This enables further architectural refactorings such as Split Application Backend.

 Related Content